wilsonzlin/wilsonl.in-docs/src/OOML/Fundamentals/Properties.md

 <ooml-property name="myProp" type="natural|boolean|string">true</ooml-property>
 ```

+## Default value

 The default value is inferred by evaluating it as JavaScript code.
-Since the value should be hardcoded, predefined code by the developer, there is no security vulnerability.
-This also means that strings must be quoted:
+This means that strings must be quoted:

 ```html
 <!-- Valid --!>